navarroaxel/navarroaxel.github.io/blog/nodejs-corepack.md

 ## Basic usage

-We can use the same package manager that we always use in any machine without worring if it's installed or not, using:
+We can use the same package manager that we've always use in any machine without worrying if it's installed or not, using:

 ```bash
 $ corepack pnpm install